Pointauc/pointauc_frontend/README.md

      - **Dropout Wheel**: Eliminate options gradually until only one remains.
      - **Battle Royale**: A competitive elimination-style game where participants are gradually removed until the final winner is determined.

-### 6. **Real-Time Updates**
+### 4. **Real-Time Updates**
-   - Real-time tracking and updates ensure that viewers and streamers are always in sync with the latest bids, entries, and decisions.
+   - Real-time tracking and updates ensure that viewers and streamers are always in sync with the latest bids.

-### 7. **Customizable Settings**
+### 5. **Customizable Settings**
-   - Streamers have full control over the settings, including bid increments, entry fees, time limits, and prize distribution.
+   - Streamers can personalize the website's appearance, automate timer rules, and add custom enhancements like [Marbles on Stream Auction](https://store.steampowered.com/app/1170970/Marbles_on_Stream/) and more.
+Additionally, the service supports automatic bid creation using channel points, simplifying a work for the streamer.

 ## Suggestions and bugreports